-Desirae burst into another hysterical jag of laughter.
+Desiree burst into another hysterical jag of laughter.
 I rolled my hands and slapped his filthy hands away.
 Really?
 She was laughing?
 What was so funny about quoting a stupid garbage bag commercial?
-Was this girl realty that dumb?
+Was this girl really that dumb?

 "I'm.
 Not.
 Mad," I snapped, then quickly lowered my voice so no one else could hear me.
 "So take your Daisy Duke and beat it.
 I have work to do."

-"Sitting in a chair in a boring library all day is hardly work, Jules," Bryant replied and started flung the tag back on the desk.
+"Sitting in a chair in a boring library all day is hardly work, Jules," Brendon replied and flung the tag back on the desk.